hlpostman/Flicks/README.md

 The following **additional** features are implemented:

 - [x] Homemade tab bar icons.
-- [x] Implemented the search bar that was an optional last week with a case-insensitive prefix search
+- [x] Implemented the search bar that was an optional last week
+	- [x] Case-insensitive searching
+	- [x] Search keywords anywhere in title (not just prefix of whole title, e.g. you can get “Hidden Figures” by searching “Fig” not just “Hid”)
+	- [x] Ignore trivial words such as “and”, “the”, and “a” except when at beginning of title
+		- [x] Search any word for titles of three words or less
 - [x] Customized detail view UI:
 	- [x] Movie info scrolls over poster backdrop
 	- [x] Movie overview is in fixed-size area, using its own scrollview to accommodate varying length descriptions